 Am I responsible for my employees’ actions over the Internet?

 - Always obtain consent from a customer if you plan to share their data with third parties for mailings, research or marketing purposes – it’s the law

-3.1 You must not use an individual's personal data for direct marketing purposes if they request you not to do so.
+- Never use a person’s information for direct marketing if they ask you not to

 - Store any data you collect securely, and put measures in place to restrict access to only the employees that need it

 Generally, yes – just as in other areas, you are legally responsible for your employees’ behaviour when using your email and Internet systems.
 Particular risks you should be wary of include: